jolillie/technical_demo/README.md

-Finding the right combination of Ubuntu Version and MongoDB Needed an older version of ansible to work with the older versions of Ubuntu Terraform CLI vs Version control for running TF applies
+Finding the right combination of Ubuntu Version and MongoDB Needed an older version of ansible to work with the older versions of Ubuntu Terraform CLI vs Version control for running TF applies Terraform Blast Radiuses and being able to blow up specific parts of the environment

 ## Mongo Server Setup